Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 8 Januari 2025 09.53.20 UTC
+- WIB: Rabu, 8 Januari 2025 10.29.15 UTC
-- WITA: Rabu, 8 Januari 2025 10.53.20 UTC
+- WITA: Rabu, 8 Januari 2025 11.29.15 UTC
-- WIT: Rabu, 8 Januari 2025 11.53.20 UTC
+- WIT: Rabu, 8 Januari 2025 12.29.15 UTC

 Kutipan Inspiratif:
-"Not all of us can do great things.
-But we can do small things with great love."
+"Friendship is the only cement that will hold the world together."

-Kategori: inspirational
+Kategori: friendship